 Noise can be continuous, variable, intermittent or impulsive depending on how it changes over time.
 Continuous noise is noise which remains constant and stable over a given time period.
 The noise of boilers in a power house is relatively constant and can therefore be classified as continuous.

 Most manufacturing noise is variable or intermittent.
 Different operations or different noise sources cause the sound changes over time.
-Noise is intermittent if there is a mix of relatively quiet periods and noisy.
+Noise is intermittent if there is a mix of relatively quiet and noisy periods.
 Impulse or impact noise is a very short burst of loud noise which lasts for less than one second.
 Gun fire or the noise produced by punch presses are examples of such noise.

 The sensitivity of the human ear to sound depends on the frequency or pitch of the sound.
 People hear some frequencies better than others.
 If a person hears two sounds of the same sound pressure but different frequencies, one sound may appear louder than the other.
 This occurs because people hear high frequency noise much better than low frequency noise.

 Noise measurement readings can be adjusted to correspond to this peculiarity of human hearing.
-An A-weighting filter which is built into the instrument de-emphasizes low frequencies or pitches.
-Decibels measured using this filter are A-weighted and are called dB(A).
+An A-weighting filter which is built into the sound measuring instrument de-emphasizes low frequencies or pitches.
+Decibels measured using a sound meter equipped with this filter are A-weighted and are called dB(A).
 Legislation on workplace noise normally gives exposure limits in dB(A).
 Table 2 lists examples of typical noise levels.

 A-weighting serves two important purposes: